 What’s the best age to get pregnant?

 OK, so … when is the best time to get pregnant?
 Unfortunately, there’s no straightforward answer to this question.
-Biologically, women are most fertile when they’re teenagers.
+Biologically, people assigned female at birth (AFAB) are most fertile when they’re teenagers.
 Societally, though, that’s not necessarily the ideal time to get pregnant.